gorbash1370/whisper-wrapper/README.md

 # whisper_wrapper
-This is a simple implementation of the [Whisper transcription model from OpenAI](https://github.com/openai/whisper).
+This is a simple implementation of the wonderful [Whisper transcription model from OpenAI](https://github.com/openai/whisper).
+It is just a wrapper around Whisper and [ffmpeg](https://ffmpeg.org/); simply a good starting point for anyone who wants to automate the batch transcription of audio files.
+The code is extremely simple (novice coder) and should be easy for anyone to understand and modify.

 The program automates the supply of single or multiple audio files to a local copy of OpenAI's whisper transcription model.
 It adds in a header and word-count to the transcript.
 It optionally adds in line numbers and newline wrapping, and a delimiter.
 It also estimates the time to transcribe the files and gives a cumulative time for the batch.
 There's extensive logging capability and error handling.

+_Because this was developed as a practice Python project, much of it's functionality has been set to my taste, so please read the [Notes Usage](https://github.com/gorbash1370/whisper_wrapper#Notes_Usage) section carefully._

 # Dependencies
 See the [Setup section of OpenAI's whisper README](https://github.com/openai/whisper#setup) for the original model and it's dependencies.
-As their guide describes, you need to install [ffmpeg]((https://ffmpeg.org/)).
+As their guide describes, you need to install [ffmpeg](https://ffmpeg.org/).
+I've tried to use as few external libraries as possible.

 # Program structure
 `user_variables.py` - user choices and parameters must be specified here